Skip to main content

 }

-For sending a message using either email or channel_name, your bot must have following permissions:
+To send messages using either email or channel_name, your bot must have the following Microsoft Graph API permissions:

 • ChannelSettings.Read.All (requires admin consent)